isaacyakl/brandojs/README.md

     "fixed" // Background image attachment type
 );
 ```
-Then we demonstrate how to move to the next image before removing the rotator from the `<div>` elements:
+Then, we demonstrate how to move to the next image before removing the rotator from the `<div>` elements:
 ```javascript
 // Move to next image
 jBir.next(imageRotator);